PacificCommunity/ofp-sam-transition-plan/notes/rfmo_discussion/questionnaire.md

 era.

-This is to start an informal discussion that we can have via email, or I'm equally happy to give you a call and we can chat for 30 minutes instead, if that's more convenient.
+This is to start an informal discussion that we can have via email, or I'm equally happy to schedule a call and we can chat for 30 minutes instead, if that's more convenient.
 The answers from the questionnaire will help us map the landscape to decide how best to move forward.